code4romania/redirectioneaza/README.md

 #### Compiling the old CSS with less

-Go to the `backend/` folder and run the following commands:
+Go to the root of the project and run the following commands:

 ```bash
 pushd backend/